kyma-project/cli/docs/03-02-use-kyma-cli.md

 kyma {COMMAND} {FLAGS}
 ```

-- **{COMMAND}** specifies the operation you want to perform, such as provisioning the cluster or installing Kyma
+- **{COMMAND}** specifies the operation you want to perform, such as provisioning the cluster or installing Kyma.
 - **{FLAGS}** specifies optional flags you can use to enrich your command.

 See the example: